Published on July 3, 2019

 The benefit of visiting schools overseas is that I have now seen the IB outside of the Australian context and that it is an authentic global program that genuinely produces graduates who want to make a difference in the world, graduates who are world citizens.
 I was able to see the IB in action across its entirety – the full continuum.
 Any meaningful discussion or observation of the IB in the Australian context is usually infected with political machinations about the state and national curricula.
 It is essential to step away from this and see the IB in its fullest context.
 The IB has been developed independently of government and national systems to incorporate quality practice from research and the IB’s global community of thousands of schools.

-While we have made an in-principle commitment to being an IB world school in the four programs, we are only authorised in the PYP.
-We expect to achieve authorisation as an MYP school in 2019.
-And then make an application to be a candidate school in the DP and CP.
+While we have made an in-principle commitment to being an IB world school in the four programs, we are only authorised in the PYP and the MYP.
+We have also made an application to be a candidate school in the DP and CP.
 The visits to IB schools overseas have confirmed and affirmed that being an IB world school in the four programs is highly desirable and will produce outstanding benefits for our students.

 Our junior students are living the IB PYP every day, and our Year 7 and Year 8 students are fully immersed in the MYP.
 All students in the middle years at HVGS, Years 7 – 10, will complete the MYP credential, and at the same time meet all of the NESA (NSW Curriculum) requirements.
 IB credentials are valuable currency for our students on an international stage.